npm/static-pages/private-npm.md

 <hgroup>
-<h1>Private npm packages</h1>
+<h1>npm Private Modules</h1>
 <h2>Publish, share and install proprietary code easily</h2>
 </hgroup>

 ## Introducing private packages

-Scoped packages are ordinary npm packages that only you, and people you select, can view, install, and publish.
-You publish them under the name of your npm user or organization, just by giving them a name in package.json:
+Private packages are ordinary npm packages that only you, and people you select, can view, install, and publish.
+You publish them in your namespace or your team's namespace, just by giving them a name in package.json:

 <code>
 {